copperwater/xNetHack/doc/xnh-changelog-6.0.md

   always succeed provided there is something raiseable.
 "Innate improvement" attributes, e.g. strength while wearing gauntlets of power but when the base value isn't maxed yet, now count as raiseable.
+- New Big Room "Tea Party", containing a number of obstacles.

 ### Interface changes